GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

 - Upgrades Java to Amazon Corretto.
 Extracts certificates from the existing Java keystore to `hostname_service.crt` in the upgrade directory.
 After upgrading Java, imports to keystore
 - Upgrades all Gluu WAR files, NodeJS, and Passport components
 - Transfers all data from LDAP to `gluu.ldif` in the upgrade directory
-- Upgrades to WrenDS.
+- Upgrades to [WrenDS](https://github.com/WrenSecurity/wrends) (a community maintained fork of OpenDJ).
 If you are currently running OpenLDAP, it will be backed up and migrated to WrenDS
 - Processes `gluu.ldif` to convert the existing data set to the new model.
 Removes all inums.
 Depending on the data size, this step will take some time.
 Writes resulting data to `gluu_noinum.ldif`.
 Your current passport configuration will be moved to `gluuPassportConfiguration.json` for future reference